-Caltrans proposes to drill within the river channel between June 1 and October 15 if the channel is dry at the boring locations.
-If the channel is wet at the boring locations, Caltrans proposes to limit drilling between June 15 and October 15 to avoid the peak period of fish migration.
-NMFS has included these construction timing limitations into the Terms and Conditions of the Biological Opinion prepared for the project.
+Caltrans proposes to drill within the river channel between June 15 and October 14 when the channel is dry at boring location #3 and the seasonal gravel bar has formed.
+NOAA Fisheries has cited these construction timing limitations in the Biological Opinion prepared for the project.

-The Commission finds however, that the least environmentally damaging feasible alternative to the proposed timing of construction is to avoid drilling in the water to the maximum extent possible.
-If borings cannot be moved out of the water sooner, waiting to drill in the water between September 15 and October 15 minimizes the need to drill in the water as much as possible.
-Limiting drilling in the river channel toward the end of the construction window established by NMFS (June 15-October 15) when flows would likely be at the lowest level would increase the likelihood that drilling could occur within the dry streambed and avoid the need to drill in the flowing channel.
+The Commission finds that the least environmentally damaging feasible alternative to the proposed timing of construction is to allow drilling within the river channel, but to avoid drilling in the water, as the applicant proposes.
 As discussed above, drilling when the channel is dry would avoid the potential for disturbed sediments and drilling muds from becoming suspended in the water column, which in turn would avoid such increased turbidity from adversely impacting anadromous fish.
-Additionally, drilling in the dry streambed would avoid the potential for direct impact to fish from the drilling equipment and avoid disturbance from the vibration caused during drilling.
+Additionally, drilling in the dry streambed would avoid the potential for direct impact to fish from the drilling equipment and minimize disturbance from the vibration caused during drilling.